Green-Sky/tomato/docs/md/entity.md

 Furthermore, it's quite common for a group of elements to be created close in time and therefore fallback into adjacent positions, thus favoring locality even on random accesses.
-Locality that won't be sacrificed over time given the stability of storage positions, with undoubted performance advantages.
+Locality that isn't sacrificed over time given the stability of storage positions, with undoubted performance advantages.

-## Meet the runtime
+# Meet the runtime

 `EnTT` takes advantage of what the language offers at compile-time.
 However, this can have its downsides (well known to those familiar with type erasure techniques).<br/>
-To fill the gap, the library also provides a bunch of utilities and feature that can be very useful to handle types and pools at runtime.
+To fill the gap, the library also provides a bunch of utilities and feature that are very useful to handle types and pools at runtime.

-### A base class to rule them all
+## A base class to rule them all

 Storage classes are fully self-contained types.
-These can be extended via mixins to add more functionalities (generic or type specific).
+They are _extended_ via mixins to add more functionalities (generic or type specific).
 In addition, they offer a basic set of functions that already allow users to go very far.<br/>
 The aim is to limit the need for customizations as much as possible, offering what is usually necessary for the vast majority of cases.

-When a storage is used through its base class (i.e. when its actual type isn't known), there is always the possibility of receiving a `type_info` describing the type of the objects associated with the entities (if any):
+When a storage is used through its base class (for example, when its actual type isn't known), there is always the possibility of receiving a `type_info` object for the type of elements associated with the entities (if any):

 ```cpp
 if(entt::type_id<velocity>() == base.type()) {